 There’s old.
 And there’s old.
-Take a couple of paces into the Michaelerkirche (St. Michael’s Church) and you find yourself under an early 16th-century fresco.
-The church was already over 250 years old when the painter picked up his brush.
+Take a couple of paces into the Michaelerkirche (St. Michael’s Church) and you find yourself under an early 16th-century fresco; the church had already been around over 250 years when the painter picked up his brush.

 - Helpful display stands (in English) make your visit remarkably informative

 - The famous librettist, Pietro Metastasio, is buried in the crypt

 (The entrance on Michaelerplatz square)

 Enter the Michaelerkirche and look down toward the main altar and you might think yourself in another of those largely late Baroque churches that seem to pop up all over Vienna.